juhasev/sample-ninja-help/rewards-virtual-incentives.md

 In the Virtual Incentives world, you subscribe to a catalog that is tailored to you.
 If you want to customize your catalog, you need to contact your representative at Virtual Incentives.

+#### W9 / 1099 Tax Reporting

+For US-based panelists, Sample Ninja can submit Virtual Incentives reward orders as W9-eligible, so Virtual Incentives can collect and track the tax information needed for 1099 reporting.

+> This is configured per panel and is enabled by Sample Ninja on request.
+If your panel needs W9 / 1099 handling for US recipients, contact Sample Ninja support to turn it on.
+Panels without it submit no tax information, and non-US panelists are never affected.

 #### Disable

 Disables Virtual Incentives completely.